John H. Erickson

-John H. Erickson is an Eastern Orthodox American scholar, with specialization in the areas of Orthodox canon law and church history.
+John H. Erickson (born 4 October 1943) is an Eastern Orthodox American scholar, with specialization in the areas of Orthodox canon law and church history.
 From 2002 until 2007, he served as the Dean of Saint Vladimir's Orthodox Theological Seminary in the United States.
 His term as dean expired on 30 June 2007 and he was replaced by Fr.
 John Behr.

 After growing up in northern Minnesota, Erickson joined the Eastern Orthodox Church in 1964.
 He studied at Harvard (BA, 1966), Yale (MPhil, 1970), and St Vladimir's Seminary (ThM, 1984).

 Erickson began teaching canon law and church history at Saint Vladimir's Seminary in 1973.
 Over the years, he has been a member of the OCA's Canonical Commission, Department of External Church Relations, Statute Commission, and Department of History and Archives.

 On 14 December 2001, he was elected Dean of Saint Vladimir Orthodox Theological Seminary by the school's trustees.
 He became Dean in July 2002 following the retirement of Fr.
 Thomas Hopko.
 Erickson became the first layman, first convert, and first person of non-Russian background to hold the position of Dean since the seminary began.

 After four years at the head of the seminary, he was ordained deacon on 30 January 2006 and priest on 7 May 2006.
 Both ordinations were performed by the Seminary president, Metropolitan Herman (Swaiko) of the Orthodox Church in America.

 On 29 June 2006, Metropolitan Herman announced that, in accordance with the decision of the Seminary's Board of Trustees, Fr.
 Erickson would step down as the Dean of the Seminary after the completion of his current term.
 He continued teaching at the seminary as Peter N. Gramowich Professor of Church History until his retirement after the 2008–2009 academic year.